-ReferenceUSA, a powerful online research tool that provides library cardholders instant, real-time access to accurate, in-depth information on 15.5 million U.S. and Canadian businesses, 210 million U.S. residents and 12 million Canadian households.
+ReferenceUSA, a powerful online research tool that provides library cardholders instant, real-time access to accurate, in-depth information on 24 million U.S. businesses, 89 million U.S. residents, and close to a million US Health Care Providers.
+Recently, 2.5 million US Jobs/Internships listings have been added.
 It is very easy to navigate, so even computer novices will feel at ease searching ReferenceUSA. *You must enter the site through this link to be validated and must have a valid barcode to login.

 The Salem Health database is a perfect mix of accessibility and depth, providing general readers with an authoritative reference source that helps bridge the gap between medical encyclopedias for professionals and popular self-help guides.
 It is an up-to-date and easy-to-use compendium of medical information suitable for student research as well as use by general readers, including patients and caregivers.
 It covers diseases, disorders, treatments, procedures, specialties, anatomy, biology, and issues in an A-Z format, with sidebars addressing recent developments in medicine and concise information boxes for all diseases and disorders.

 Solutions: a Central Indiana Resource Guide for Seniors, Persons with Disabilities and Family Caregivers by CICOA Aging and In-home Solutions.

 CICOA serves Boone, Hamilton, Hancock, Hendricks, Johnson, Marion, Morgan and Shelby counties.
 CICOA's mission is to help older persons and those of any age with a disability to live with greatest possible independence, dignity and quality of life.